 Your kids have made you proud.
 They’ve made it through University or worked hard to find their first proper job.
-They’ve done their best to save a little money to use as a deposit on their first home, but because of the state of the mortgage market, there’s just no way they’re going to muster the vast sums needed for a reasonable mortgage amount.
+They’ve done their best to save a little money to use as a deposit on their first home, but because of the state of the mortgage market—and their savings account—there’s just no way they’re going to muster the vast sums needed for a reasonable mortgage amount.

 As a proud parent, you want to help.
 But what can you do?

 Here are the most popular ways to give your kids a helping hand on to the property ladder.

 Parent-help mortgage options

 Before any parent jumps into one of the following options, we suggest all parties seek specialist advice in advance.

 We suggest talking to a mortgage broker about the thousands of mortgages and schemes available for families and first-time buyers and an independent financial advisor about the pitfalls and problems that occur without due care and attention.
 Whether you can afford to donate money as a gift, provide a loan, choose to release equity, or use the interest from a linked savings account, there's more than one way to land the mortgage deal your kids need.